What do I need to know about aromatherapy?!

 Aromatherapy is a branch of phytotherapy.
-Phytotherapy is a medical discipline that uses plants and plant extracts for the purpose of preserving health, treating and preventing diseases.
-In aromatherapy, special types of extracts from plant material are used, which are called essential or essential oils, and are obtained by steam distillation.
+Phytotherapy is a medical discipline that uses plants and plant extracts to preserve health and treat and prevent diseases.
+In aromatherapy, particular types of extracts from plant material are used, which are called essential or essential oils, and are obtained by steam distillation.

 - What "branches" of aromatherapy exist and in which spheres are they applicable?

 Health is a state of complete physical, mental and social well-being.
 Beauty is an aesthetic category that traditionally means perfection of harmony.
 These two definitions make the division within aromatherapy (aromatic therapy) into medical aromatherapy and holistic aromatherapy.
 Personally, we think that there is no division, because essential oils do not recognize that division and act on the body level, eliminating symptoms on the body, acting on acute conditions, and on the emotional and mental level we deal with the cause or trigger of a pathological condition or chronic condition.

 - How do essential oils work?

 The main aromatherapy products are essential oils.
 From a biological point of view, the influence of essential oils is related to the sense of smell, evolutionarily the oldest sense, which affects the body as a whole through the limbic system.

 The limbic system includes several parts, responsible for various functions, including emotions, behavior, motivation, long-term memory, and the sense of smell.
 Thus, the limbic system, on which essential oils act directly, is responsible for emotional life and plays a significant role in the formation of memory.
 For that reason, an essential oils aroma or a scent that we felt a long time ago, can instantly bring back the memory of the period when we felt it.